thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML/table/README.md

 1. In your `/WIP/html` add a file `bands-table.html`

-1. Open the image `bands-table.png`

-1. Recreate this rendered table using HTML.
+1. Open the image `bands-table.png`.
+You will re-create this rendered table using EMMET abbreviations with a caption and <th> for headers.
-    * Add a caption
-    * Use <th> for headers

 1. Choose an element and add the attribute `title` with a value that describes the field - you can then hover over this in the browser for a tool tip type display.